nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

  **Strengths**
   * Supports email forwarding from your personal mail into Centrallo
   * Allows the creation of list, notes and checklist, where the notes and checklist can be filed under a particular list
-  * Items can be tagged as priorities which is consolidated in a ‘priorities’ tab
+  * Items can be tagged as priorities which is consolidated in a priorities
   * Notes, lists and checklists can be given different colours (7 to choose from)
   * Supports attachment of files (up to 25mb) to the notes
   * Offers 3 methods to sort the notes i.e. alphabetically, by created date and by updated date